SirBadr/Flight-Booking-System/readme.md

    $ GRANT ALL PRIVILEGES ON DATABASE "flightbooking" TO *;
    $ GRANT ALL PRIVILEGES ON DATABASE "flightbooking" TO postgres;
    ```
-   1. CREATE DATABASE flightbooking;
-   2. GRANT ALL PRIVILEGES ON DATABASE "flightbooking" TO mahmoudsamir;
-   3. GRANT ALL PRIVILEGES ON DATABASE "flightbooking" TO postgres;

 # APIs
 ## Roles (APIs to create roles / add roles to system actors (i.e. admin, customer))